 Note that the Center for Rural History opened in 2019 and is the direct result of a prior capital campaign.
 Contributors are recognized with a permanent wall plaque within the Center.
 Thank you to all who contributed and made it possible!

 A Friends of Schumacher Farm endowment fund has been established at the Madison Community Foundation to provide long-term stability and support for the Friends mission.
-While currently in its infancy at under $20,000, we believe the endowment will increase substantially to assist in expanding the educational and historic programs at the Farm.
+While currently in its infancy, we believe the endowment will increase substantially to assist in expanding the educational and historic programs at the Farm.

 In-kind, non-cash donations are also welcome.
 Old barn wood, metal sheeting, tools, grounds equipment, and certain household items come to mind.
 Click on the "wish list" of current specific needs.
 Machinery and items which reflect the 1920s through the 1930s are especially important in the expansion of our historical inventory.
 Contact the Park Administrator to discuss your donation.